heygrady/react-redux-notes/redux-sagas-todos.md

 // usage: addTodo(text)
 // generate a uuid for each todo we add
 // we use a different uuid from the pending todo
-// presumeably we'd get the ID from the server if we created const addTodo = createAction(ADD_TODO, text => ({ id: uuid(), text }))
+// presumeably we'd get the ID from the server in a real app const addTodo = createAction(ADD_TODO, text => ({ id: uuid(), text }))

 // usage: removePendingTodo({ id })